CloudM-Migrate/documentation/Engineering-Reference/M365DestinationAO.md

 Strip any 'Received' headers and add a single 'Received' header with a value the same as the 'Date' header.

-Change Conditions: Enable to reokace received headers with the date.
+Change Conditions: Enable to replace received headers with the date.

 ### Recoverable Items Destination <a name="recovitemdes"></a>
 {: .no_toc }